Michael Minn (http://michaelminn.com)

 The ranges given in the legend are rounded to four significant digits to avoid the extraneous precision associated with mathematical range calculation.

-This tool also improves on the native QGIS buffer tool in expressing buffer sizes as real linear distance units (miles, feet, meters, kilometers defined by WGS 84 great circle distance) rather than map units.
-The haversine formula is used to approximate meaningful radius distances independent of the original projection, the geometry is transformed to an azimuthal equidistant projection (meters) with points or the centroid of polygons as the origin.
-After buffer creation, the buffer is transformed to WGS 84 and returned.
-While this may introduce some deviation from the original CRS, buffering is assumed in practice to be a fairly inexact operation that can usually tolerate such discrepancy.
+This tool offers a feature for expressing buffer sizes as absolute linear distance units (miles, feet, meters, kilometers defined by WGS 84 great circle distance) rather than map units.
+The haversine formula is used to approximate meaningful radius distances independent of the original projection with normal rounded buffers, the geometry is transformed to an azimuthal equidistant projection (meters) with the feature centroid as the origin.
+While this may introduce some deviation from the original CRS, buffering is assumed in practice to be an inexact operation that can usually tolerate such discrepancy.
 Map units should be used with projected data sets to maintain consistency with projected units.

 Buffer radius can be fixed for all buffers as specified in the dialog, or buffer sizes can be taken from an attribute in the source shape layer.